 Since I starting posting on Instagram and TikTok about skincare, I’ve noticed that videos about retinol always get the most comments.
-People seem to have a hell of a lot of questions about retinol and retinoid products.
-So I’ve tried to answer all the retinol FAQs for you below.
+People seem to have a hell of a lot of questions about topical vitamin A skincare products.
+So I’ve tried to answer all the retinol FAQs for you below, including the difference between retinol and retinoids.

 What does retinol do?